By Greg Evans, First Year History

 Having a green Christmas 🌿!
 Recently I asked you guys what you wanted to see this Christmas and it came as no surprise that lots of you are looking for low waste and more sustainable ideas for being festive.
 Well you’ve come to the right place!
 These fabric wrapped presents are perfect and can be done using tea towels or fabric scraps.
 Excited to share more ideas this year too.

 Good SLS-free shampoo bars are an easy way to reduce plastic clutter in the shower.
-If you haven’t used one yet I’d 100% recommend, you’ll be surprised by how well they work, as well as how long they last!
-If you’re feeling generous, pair the shampoo bar with some re-usable cotton pads, or a solid deodorant to create a sustainable cosmetics kit!
+If you haven’t used one yet I’d definitely recommend - you’ll be surprised by how well they work, as well as how long they last.
+If you’re feeling generous, pair the shampoo bar with some re-usable cotton pads, or a solid deodorant to create a sustainable cosmetics kit.

-Buying second-hand opens you up to world of sustainable options!
-A visit to your local charity shop, eBay or car-boot sale allows you to buy whatever you want with a much smaller environmental impact.
-Think along the lines of books, vinyl, homeware, accessories and you’ll be on your way to the perfectly sustainable gift.
+One of the best things you can do to reduce your environmental impact is to buy second-hand.
+A visit to your local charity shop, a scroll through eBay or a rummage at a car-boot sale allows you to buy whatever you want with much smaller price tags.
+Think along the lines of books, vinyl, homeware and fashion accessories and you really can't go far wrong.

-So, do away with the excess this year; the wrapping paper, the plastic, the seemingly useless 3for2 gift sets.
-Buy second-hand, local, independent, or a combination of all 3 – and you’ll be well on your way to a more sustainable holiday season!
+So, do away with the excess this year - the wrapping paper, the plastic and seemingly useless 3for2 gift sets.
+Buy second-hand, local, independent, or a combination of all three – and you’ll be well on your way to a more sustainable holiday season!

 Featured: Unsplash / Mel Poole